OrderlyNetwork/mockpilot/README.md

 4. **Start the server**:

-   - Click the Status Bar item: `Mock Server: Stopped`
+   - Click the Status Bar item: `MockPilot: Stopped`
-   - Or use Command Palette: `Mock Server: Start Server`
+   - Or use Command Palette: `MockPilot: Start Server`

 5. **Test your API**: